bouchard/slate/source/index.html.md

 # Introduction

-Welcome to the SSO API documentation for ElectionBuddy (electionbuddy.com).
+Welcome to the Voting Integrations (VI) documentation for ElectionBuddy (electionbuddy.com).

-# Single Sign-On (SSO)
+# Voter Sign-in

 > The function/method below will generate a signed anchor `<a>` element that you can use on your organization's internal dashboard (i.e. after a member/voter logs in).
 You can style it as you wish to match your organization's design or theme.
 You'll need to pass in `eid`, `exp`, `mid`, and `signature` as appropriate.

+## Version 2

 ```ruby
 require 'addressable/uri'